List on Bids44 →

 Essential Checks

-6. Open the bonnet: Look for any signs of oil leaks around the engine, check the coolant level, assess the battery’s age (usually a sticker on top), and inspect the condition of belts and hoses for cracks.
+6. Open bonnet — Check for oil leaks around the engine, correct coolant level, battery age (sticker on battery), and the condition of belts and hoses.

-8. Take a thorough test drive (15+ minutes): Test acceleration, braking (ensure no pulling to one side), smooth gear shifts (manual and automatic), and steering vibration at both city speeds and above 80 kmph.
+8. Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth, no jerks), and steering vibration at speeds up to 80+ kmph.

 Insider Checks

 THE BRAKE & ACCELERATOR PEDAL TEST: Look closely at the rubber pads on the brake and accelerator pedals.
-A car with genuine low mileage (say, under 30,000 km) should still have clear grooves and texture.
-If these pedals are smooth, shiny, or worn flat, the car has done significantly more kilometers than claimed, potentially hiding ₹50,000-₹1,00,000 worth of undisclosed wear and future repair costs.
-If they look brand new on a 3-4 year old car, they were likely replaced to hide real usage, which is a major red flag.
+A genuine 30,000-40,000 km car should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometres than claimed—this is a classic odometer fraud detector.
+Brand new pedal rubbers on a 4-year-old car are also suspicious, indicating a cover-up.
+Missing this could cost you ₹50,000-₹1,00,000 in hidden wear and tear.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions, where most drivers grip.
-These areas wear first.
-A genuinely low-km car will have uniform texture all around the wheel.
-If the 10 and 2 o’clock positions are noticeably smoother or shinier than the 6 o’clock position, it indicates the car has been driven a LOT, regardless of what the odometer says, implying accelerated wear on other hidden components.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+On a genuinely low-km car, the texture should be uniform all around.
+If 10 and 2 o’clock are noticeably smoother or shinier than the 6 o’clock position, the car has seen a lot of driving, regardless of what the odometer says.
+Ignoring this can mean a worn steering rack or column, a ₹15,000-₹40,000 repair.

-THE DOOR HINGE SAG TEST: Open each door fully and gently try to lift the outer edge upward.
-There should be almost no vertical play.
-Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed and reinstalled, possibly after accident repair.
-If, say, the passenger door sags more than the driver’s, that specific door likely saw more impact or heavy use.
-Fixing a sagging hinge can cost ₹8,000-₹15,000 per door.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
+There should be almost no play or sag.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, it might have been replaced.
+Worn hinges can lead to door misalignment and water leaks, a ₹5,000-₹10,000 fix per door.

-THE TYRE DATE CODE CHECK: Look for a four-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, it’s either old stock or the car is older than claimed.
-If all four tyres have different dates, it indicates multiple replacements due to high usage or recurring punctures, hinting at the car’s real mileage and potential underlying issues.
-A full set of new tyres costs ₹30,000-₹50,000.
+THE TYRE DATE CODE CHECK: Look on the tyre sidewall for a four-digit number in an oval (e.g., “2521” means week 25 of 2021).
+If the car is from 2021 but the tyres are from 2018, either they were old stock, or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements, possibly indicating high usage or uneven wear issues.
+Ignoring this means you might need to spend ₹25,000-₹45,000 on new tyres soon.

-THE OBD2 SCANNER TEST: Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner (available on Amazon/Flipkart), plug it into the port under the dashboard (usually below the steering wheel).
-Use a free app like Torque or Car Scanner.
-The car’s ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud, a deal-breaker that could save you lakhs in future repairs and headaches.
+THE OBD2 SCANNER TEST: Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (like ELM327).
+Plug it into the port under the dashboard (usually near the driver’s footwell) and use a free app like Torque or Car Scanner.
+The ECU often stores the real odometer reading and hidden error codes that aren’t shown on the dashboard.
+If the OBD reading doesn’t match the dash, it’s confirmed fraud.
+Catching hidden engine or transmission error codes can save you lakhs in future repairs, potentially ₹50,000-₹2,00,000 for major issues.

 Common Scams to Watch For (India 2026)